 Captured by the New Emerald Empress

-Following a battle that left Ayla injured, Shrinking Violet suggested Ayla join her on a vacation to her homeworld of Imsk.
+Following a battle that left Ayla injured, girlfriend Shrinking Violet suggested Ayla join her on a vacation to her homeworld of Imsk.
 The two women vacationed in a private starship, which passed near the planet Orando on its way to Imsk.
 Unbeknownst to the Legionnaires, Orando had recently been taken over by the new Emerald Empress wielding the Emerald Eye of Ekron.
 Sensing their presence and realizing they were old enemies, the Empress blasted down the Legionnaires' ship with the Eye and took the two women captive.
 Ayla and Violet were able to escape and call for backup, prompting several more Legionnaires, including Sensor Girl (the rightful ruler of Orando), to arrive and battle the Empress.
 The Eye's power seemed too great and the Legion was on the verge of defeat, when Violet shrank down to sub-atomic size and was able to enter the Eye unnoticed.
 By suddenly growing back to full size from inside the Eye, she was able to shatter it, breaking its hold over the Empress.
 The Eye quickly re-formed and fled into space, and Sensor Girl set about the task of rebuilding Orando.
 Meanwhile Ayla and Violet continued their vacation together.
-This story arc firmly established that Ayla and Violet are again a romantic couple.
+This story arc firmly established that Ayla and Violet were again a romantic couple.

 Powers and Abilities